aparna0522/Bookstore/README.md

+<h2>Project Description</h2>
-<h1> This project aims at developing apis for a bookstore, creating a robust backend for the bookstore.
+This project aims at developing apis for a bookstore, creating a robust backend for the bookstore.
 This utilizes NodeJs and ExpressJs for developing this backend and HTML, CSS, JavaScript for Frontend.</h2>

 <h2>How to run this project?</h2>
-Please ensure port 8080 is open and can serve our backend.
+Please ensure port 8080 is open and can serve the backend.
 1. Run ```sh startBackendServer.sh```
 2. Run ```sh startFrontendServer.sh```
 3. Use the http-server link to launch the website.